fnune/standard/README.md

 The colorscheme is organized around two main concepts:

 1. **Tokens** - The raw color values in `palette.lua`
-   - These are stored in the `accessible` and `lowcontrast` tables
+   - These are stored in the `govuk` and `lowcontrast` tables
-   - These define the base colors that match the GOV.UK design system
+   - These define the base colors that match the GOV.UK design system, and other derived colors
 2. **Decisions** - How colors are applied in `M.colors`
    - The `M.colors` table maps tokens to specific UI elements and syntax
    - This is where the actual colorscheme design happens